khalladi-t/SQL-usage/README.md

 nGenue

 # Conclusion
-The repo documents how to perform a full investigation and the SQL tools used to detect, diagnose, and fix queries affected by sudden plan changes.
+Overall this repo documents how to perform a full investigation and the SQL tools used to detect, diagnose, and fix queries affected by sudden plan changes.